foreveratom/8-bit-computer-ram-programmer/README.md

 I am an electronic beginner and learned most of it while building [Ben Eater's 8 Bit Computer](https://eater.net/8bit), which is a wonderful video series.
 That is to say I don't exactly know what I'm doing besides what I remember from school: `U = RI`.
 While I am comfortable with programming, the source code is in C++ which I had not visited since the advent of Java.

 You will most likely see mistakes, horrors and other stranger things in the wiring and/or code.
-Don't kill me if your computer ends up in smoke but please make sure to let me know of any error, improvement or else, and don't hesitate to educate me.
+Don't kill me if your computer ends up in smoke but please make sure to let me know of any error, improvement or else, and please do not hesitate to educate me.

 Redditor /u/foreveratom